Innologica/vue2-daterange-picker/README.md

 > Vue2 date range picker base on https://github.com/dangrossman/bootstrap-daterangepicker (no jQuery)

-The component is in its early stages so if there is something wrong - write an issue or create a pull request.

 ## Demo and Usage
-You can see a demo here:
+You can see a demo and read the documentation here: https://innologica.github.io/vue2-daterange-picker/
-https://innologica.github.io/vue2-daterange-picker/

 ## Installation